Did John Hemmens Recommend Unsuitable Investments?

 - Reasonable-basis Suitability: Brokers are required to use reasonable diligence before making a recommendation.
 This means they have an obligation to understand an investment strategy, and its potential risks or rewards.

-- Customer-specific Suitability: Before making a recommendation of the particular security or investment strategy involving a specific client, brokers are required to have reasonable grounds for believing it will be suitable based on that client's personal profile.
+- Customer-specific Suitability: Before making a recommendation of a particular security or investment strategy involving a specific client, brokers are required to have reasonable grounds for believing it will be suitable based on that client’s personal profile.
 The profile includes information on the investor’s financial goals, investing experience, and risk tolerance.

 - Quantitative Suitability: Brokers with control over a customer’s account must have a reasonable basis to believe that the series of transactions they recommend are not excessive before executing them.
 Excessive transactions run the risk of incurring too many fees and negating any returns.

 Investors who rely on their brokers for recommendations may be able to recover their losses through FINRA arbitration.

 John Hemmens has passed the following exams:

 - Series 66 – Uniform Combined State Law Examination